AayushRajput006/Data-Structures-and-Algorithms/README.md

 5. 2-Dimensional Array - Representation as rows and columns indexes.
 6. Conversion - Binary to decimal & Decimal to Binary.
 7. Question -  Majority element in the array  using brute-force approach.
+8. Question - Majority element in the Array.